 He was born in Limoges in 1841, then his parents set up in Paris when he was four years old.

 In the 1850’s, as a painter of porcelain he decide in 1861 to integrate the Gleyre’s studio where he met Bazille, Monet, Sisley…

 Then he achieved his formation at the Beaux-Arts school and in the Louvre museum.

 Renoir in Ile-de-France, in Normandy and in Brittany

 Renoir and his friends worked outdoors (“sur le motif”)… They liked to represent “La Grenouillère”, a famous “guinguette” on the Seine riverside at Croissy-sur-Seine.
 This leisure resort, where rowers boaters liked to meet together inspired deeply the impressionists… To-day, the “Musée de la Grenouillère” helps visitors to find the warm atmosphere of this period.

-Another famous place for Impressionists was “La Maison Fournaise” at Chatou… Renoir represented its terrace, build on the riverside of the Seine, in the famous painting: “Le déjeuner des canotiers”.
+Another famous place for Impressionists was the banks of the river Seine in Bougival where was "le Bal des Canotiers" Renoir painted "the Dance at Bougivall" - and “La Maison Fournaise” at Chatou… Renoir represented its terrace, build on the riverside of the Seine, in the famous painting: “Le déjeuner des canotiers”.
 The restaurant is still open and the Fournaise Museum shows yawls used by the “canotiers”and Renoir engravings…

 Gustave Caillebotte helped regularly his impressionist friends buying their canvas and he died, in 1894, Renoir, who was his testamentary executor, gave all his collection to the french State which couldn’t accept all of them!...